tim-s-ccs/ts-ccs-frontend/docs/contributing/coding-standards/nunjucks-api.md

 # Component API definition and use
-The source for this document can be [found on GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/coding-standards/nunjucks-api.md) but the same guidance applies to CCS Components.
+The source for this document can be [found on GOV.UK Frontend](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/coding-standards/nunjucks-api.md) but the same guidance applies to CCS Frontend.

-We have chosen as Nunjucks as the templating language for CCS Components components.
+We have chosen as Nunjucks as the templating language for CCS Frontend components.
 We expose those templates as reusable chunks of code: macros.
 Developers import macros into their application, call them as per documentation and provide data to its options.

 To provide a level of consistency for developers we have standardised option names, their expected input, use and placement.
 There are exceptions, and  if so they are documented accordingly.